chge/kbdbl/README.md

 # Installation

-KBDouble is a system keyboard (input method) packed into DLL, so it needs to be installed.
+KBDbl is a system keyboard (input method) packed into DLL, so it needs to be installed.

 * Run `setup.exe` or MSI installer suitable for your OS.
 * You'll see a friendly elevation warning.
-If you don't trust next man, you can [build KBDouble yourself](#customization).
+If you don't trust next man, you can [build KBDbl yourself](#customization).
-* Add `KBDouble` keyboard (input method) for English language.
+* Add `KBDbl` keyboard (input method) for English language.
 * Remove other keyboards (input methods) for English language, if needed.
 * Remove other languages, if needed.